 The New Hampshire Coalition to End Homelessness is overseen by a knowledgeable and talented Board of Directors with diverse backgrounds and experiences.

-Gretchen Bean, Vice Chair
+Gretchen Bean, President

 Clinical Associate Professor and Undergraduate Program Director, University of New Hampshire